DDTBOX/tutorials/DDTBox Documentation.md

 DDTBox can extract feature weights from the SVM classification results.
 Each EEG data channel is assigned a feature weight based on the importance of each channel for the SVM classification.
-For more information on how to interpret feature weights results, see [Haufe et al. (2014)](http://www.sciencedirect.com/science/article/pii/S1053811913010914).
+For more information on how to interpret feature weights see [Haufe et al. (2014)](http://www.sciencedirect.com/science/article/pii/S1053811913010914).

-*Provide a concise description of feature weights so that they can be easily interpreted by the user*

 ###Decoding using LibLINEAR (Advanced)